H-Software/puppet-beats/README.md

 ## COMPATIBILITY ##

-* Filebeats tested on CentOS 6 with puppet 3.8.7, CentOS 7 with puppet 4.10
+* Filebeats & Metricbeat tested on CentOS 6 with puppet 3.8.7 & CentOS 7 with puppet 4.10

 * Minimally tested on Debian 7-9, Ubuntu 16.04 and puppet 3.8.7